iRobotEducation/root-robot-ble-protocol/README.md

 - **Bytes 17:18 - Sensor 5** (uint16_t)
     - Reflective IR sensor value in units of counts (0-4095 inclusive).

-#### Command 2 - Get IR Proximity Values without Timestamp Response
+#### Command 2 - Get Packed IR Proximity Values and States Response

-Response to Get IR Proximity Values without Timestamp packet.
+Response to Get Packed IR Proximity Values and States packet.
+The sensors return 12-bit values, which are packed as described.
 This command is only supported in protocol version 1.5 or greater.

 <table>
   <tr>